DhakadPankaj/Fly-annotation/README.md

 There are steps that will need to be performed before you can run the CAT pipeline.

 ### CAT installation
-To setup the conda environment for annotation and install CAT and all the dependencies follow the steps and instructions given in: [CAT/cat_installation.sh](5_CAT/cat_installation.sh)
+To setup the conda environment for annotation and install CAT and all the dependencies follow the steps and instructions given in: [5_CAT/cat_installation.sh](CAT/cat_installation.sh)

 ### Prerequisite data for better gene prediction

 #### 1. Obtain genome files and mask repeats
 Here is a function to download genome assembly from NCBI provided genome accession and species name.
-Or you could use your self assembled genomes.
+Or you could use your genome assembly.

 Usage: ```download_assembly_ftp species_name genome_accession```
 ```bash